 4. Join a pregnancy aqua aerobics class and get motivated.
 Organised classes are run by trained professionals and are designed to suit your changing body.

 5. Listen to your body.
-Should you feel any unusual pains or feel light headed stop exercise immediately and consult a medical professional.
+Should you feel any unusual pain or feel light headed stop exercising immediately and consult a medical professional.